croessner/nauthilus-ui/README.md

 A standalone web-based configuration builder for the Nauthilus authentication server.

-> **⚠️ IMPORTANT**: This application requires both the React frontend and Express backend to be running simultaneously.
-Simply use `npm start` to run both servers together.
+> **⚠️ IMPORTANT**: This application uses a Go-based API server to handle backend operations.
+The React frontend communicates with this Go server.
 See the [Getting Started](#getting-started) section for details.

 ## Overview